Low-level software tools

 <reg_name> : a name such as TriggerControl or TRIGGERC

-<address> : a register address (hexadecimal).
+<address> : A register address (hexadecimal).

 list : (as literal string) Display meta-info on all known registers,